leoreinmann/HeliosDE/README.md

 - 👋 Hi, I’m @HeliosDE
 - 👀 I’m interested in Movies, Gaming and Computer Science
-- 🌱 I’m currently learning Computer Science for the Bachelor's
+- 🌱 I’m currently studying Computer Science for the Bachelor's

 <!---
 HeliosDE/HeliosDE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.